Поиск по заголовкам произведений

 Сайт: http://dostoevskiy-lit.ru Размер: 16кб.

-Часть текста: that you do not feel sick at being here yourself?
-Evidently habit does wonders!
-God knows what habit can do with anyone.
-Can you seriously think that you will never grow old, that you will always be good- looking, and that they will keep you here for ever and ever?
+Часть текста: you seriously think that you will never grow old, that you will always be good- looking, and that they will keep you here for ever and ever?
 I say nothing of the loathsomeness of the life here....
 Though let me tell you this about it--about your present life, I mean; here though you are young now, attractive, nice, with soul and feeling, yet you know as soon as I came to myself just now I felt at once sick at being here with you!
 One can only come here when one is drunk.
 But if you were anywhere else, living as good people live, I should perhaps be more than attracted by you, should fall in love with you, should be glad of a look from you, let alone a word; I should hang about your door, should go down on my knees to you, should look upon you as my betrothed and think it an honour to be allowed to.
 I should not dare to have an impure thought about you.
 But here, you see, I know that I have only to whistle and you have to come with me whether you like it or not.
 I don't consult your wishes, but you mine.
 The lowest labourer hires himself as a workman, but he doesn't make a slave of himself altogether; besides, he knows that he will be free again presently.
 But when are you free?
 Only think what you are giving up here?
 What is it you are making a slave of?
 It is your soul, together with your body; you are selling your soul which you have no right to dispose of!
 You give your love to be outraged by every drunkard!
 Love!
 But that's everything, you know, it's a priceless diamond, it's a maiden's treasure, love--why, a man would be ready to give his soul, to face death to gain that love.
 But how much is your love worth now?
-You are sold, all of you, body...
+You are sold, all of you, body and soul, and there is no need to strive for love when you can have everything without love.
+And you...

 4. Dostoevsky.
 Notes from the Underground (English. Записки из подполья).
 Part I. Chapter IV